optofab/optofab.github.io/logs.md

 **ACTION**

 - Continue working on website refactor
-- Stop creating relational schema until we get the detailed users’ needs
+- Stop creating relational schema until we get the detailed requirements
-- Doing research on how to use C#
+- Doing research on database web application development tools
 - Assign tasks to everyone and prepare for the audit

 #### Meeting 4